bipio-server/bipio/README.md

 Be sure to have a MongoDB server and Rabbit broker ready and available before install.
 Otherwise, follow the prompts during the `make install` script to get a basically sane server running that you can play with.

-The server ships with several Pod dependencies which you can use right away - Email, Text/HTML Templating, Flow Control and Syndication.
-Additional Pods can be found in the [GitHub Repository](https://github.com/bipio-server/bipio).
-The [Pods](https://github.com/bipio-server/bipio/wiki/Pods) section in the Wiki will guide any future installs.

 For Ubuntu users, a sample upstart script is supplied in config/upstart_bip.conf which should be copied to /etc/init and reconfigured to suit your environment.
 If you'd like it managed by Monit...